Zhou Fang (Tang dynasty): Gallery

-Zhou Fang was a Chinese painter during the Tang dynasty, living in the capital of Chang'an (modern Xi'an) during the 8th century.
-He came from a noble background and this was reflected in his works.
-He personally painted for the emperor and the themes of his artwork covered religious subjects and everyday life.
 This ink-and-color-on-silk painting, titled Court Ladies Playing Double-sixes, measures 30.5 cm × 69.1 cm (12.0 in × 27.2 in) and depicts members of the emperor's household playing the board game liubo.
-It now hangs in the Freer Gallery of Art in Washington, D.C.It reflects the lifestyle of the aristocracy at that time from one side.
-This picture depicts the images of 13 concubines and palace maids with high buns on their heads, round eyes, and long skirts dragging the ground.
+It now hangs in the Freer Gallery of Art in Washington, D.C.
+It reflects the lifestyle of the aristocracy at that time.
+This picture depicts 13 concubines and palace maids with high buns on their heads, round eyes, and long skirts dragging the ground.
 The entire painting presents various activities of the characters in a horizontal arrangement, such as sitting lazily with a fan, unpacking and playing the piano, dressing up in front of a mirror, embroidering and working on a desk, and relaxing with a fan.
-The author pays attention to the rhythmic changes of horizontal density and looseness, as well as the hierarchical changes of vertical height, to make the structure of the picture orderly and avoid monotony and rigidity in composition.
+Rhythmic changes of horizontal density and looseness, as well as the hierarchical changes of vertical height, make the structure of the picture orderly and avoid monotony and rigidity in composition.
 The picture is rich in color, with red as the main color and various colors such as blue, gray, purple, and green.
 The warm and cold tones complement each other, revealing the delicate skin of the characters and the luxurious clothing materials.
 The clothing lines are drawn with iron lines, round and graceful, full of strength and flexibility, accurately depicting the various postures of the characters.
 Currently housed in the Palace Museum.

 "The Picture Scroll of Lady with Hairpin Flowers" draws inspiration from the life of palace women, with gorgeous and luxurious concubines leisurely strolling in the garden.
 The characters have a plump physique, calm and leisurely movements, and peaceful expressions.
 The identities and lifestyle characteristics of the concubines are well expressed.
 Currently housed in the Liaoning Provincial Museum.